aav7fl/website-legacy/resume/index.md

 <div class="date">Sep 2016 - Present</div>

-- Importing and investigating raw data from company databases
+- Import and investigate raw data from company databases
-- Searching for behavioral anomalies and trends
+- Search for behavioral anomalies and trends
-- Understanding how to present data in a meaningful way
+- Present data in a meaningful way

 #### Coach for Grandville RoboDawgs Weather Balloon Program

 <div class="date">May 2016 - Jul 2016</div>

-- Help underclassmen RoboDawg students transition to leadership positions in the robotics program
+- Assisted underclassmen RoboDawg students transitioning to leadership positions in the robotics program
-- Students learn how to program in Python on Raspberry Pi units to collect data from their weather balloon launches
+- Directed students to program Python on Raspberry Pi units and collect data from their weather balloon launches

 #### AP Computer Science Tutor